Ardrossan Castle

-Ardrossan Castle is situated on the west coast of Scotland in the town of Ardrossan, Ayrshire.
+Ardrossan Castle is a 12th–century castle situated in the town of Ardrossan, North Ayrshire on the west coast of Scotland.
 The castle, defended by a moat, stands on a ridge above the town.
 There is a keep dating from the fifteenth century, and a vaulted range containing a kitchen and cellars.
-In a deep passageway there is a well.
-Part of the keep remains up to the corbels of the parapet, but it is in ruins.
+In a deep passageway there is a well, and part of the keep remains up to the corbels of the parapet, but it is in ruins.

 The original castle, owned by Clan Barclay, was partly destroyed during the Wars of Scottish Independence.
 This event, in which the English garrison was slaughtered, became known as "Wallace's Larder," a name which is still applied to the remaining vaults.
 Rebuilt by Clan Montgomery in the 15th century, Ardrossan later fell into disuse and was partially demolished by the soldiers of Oliver Cromwell in the 17th century who used the stones to help construct the Ayr Citadel.
 This castle is the subject for a ghostlore story featuring the ghost of William Wallace.

 History

 Ardrossan Castle is situated upon a rocky hill, which gives it its name, made up of ard, meaning height, and rossan, a rocky promontory.
+The castle is believed to have been constructed in four phases, the original construction being in the 12th century.
+During the second phase of construction, the gatehouse was completely reconstructed from the first floor, assuming to repair damage to the castle during the First War of Scottish Independence.
+It is estimated that the third phase of construction occurred sometime in the 15th or the early 16th century, which included the gatehouse being transformed into a heightened keep and some indications that work to the castle at this time may have included the erection of a chapel.
+The entrance to the castle from the keep was blocked during the fourth phase of construction, together with a wide-mounted gun port being added to the castle design.
 The present ruins are on the site of an earlier castle owned by the Barclay family.
 By the thirteenth century it had passed to the Ardrossan family.

+The Privy Council of Scotland met at Ardrossan Castle on 18 June 1546, a break from their traditional meeting places typically in Edinburgh, Stirling or St Andrews.
 The castle has long been deemed a distinctive feature of the town of Ardrossan.
 It was included, for example, in the tour book from 1847 titled Sylvan's Pictorial Handbook to the Clyde and its Watering-Places by Thomas and Edward Gilks.
 There the castle is described as a marker of regional identity and subject antiquarian interest, from which beautiful views of the ocean can be seen.
 The Gilks state that Ardrossan was originally called "Castle Crags", but was renamed Ardrossan after the family who owned it.
 At the time of writing the castle was the property of the Eglintoun family, though it was already ruined, and was adjacent to an old churchyard.